Back to listing

 US Treasuries

-Looking ahead, USTs will remain sensitive to shifting macro signals.
-Key drivers include the trajectory of inflation, labour market and fiscal deficits.
+Looking ahead, UST performance is likely to remain sensitive to evolving macroeconomic signals.
+The key drivers to watch include inflation trends, labour market conditions, and fiscal deficits.

 Developed Markets